Eden-Anthony/graphrag/QUICKSTART.md

 1. Check the troubleshooting section above
 2. Run `uv run python test_installation.py` to verify your setup
-3. Check the Neo4j logs: `docker-compose logs neo4j`
+3. Check the Neo4j logs: `docker compose logs neo4j`
+4. Verify your Obsidian vault structure and permissions
-4. Open an issue on GitHub with details about your environment
+5. Open an issue on GitHub with details about your environment

-Happy indexing! 🚀
+Happy vault indexing! 🚀